 Just keep in mind, pear planting time depends on your region’s last frost date, and most gardeners start picking pears when late summer rolls in and fall colors begin to show.
 (Here’s when to plant pear seeds in Georgia)

-Fruit Trees For Georgia
+Fruit Trees For Georgia: A Quick List

 Fruit Tree | Best Regions in Georgia | Recommended Varieties | Special Notes |